software-architecture-guild/katas-2025/README.md

 - **Market Size & Growth**: The U.S. alone has over 176,000 software architects, with 300,000 job openings.
 Internationally, the number of software architects is estimated to be around 600,000, and the industry is projected to grow by 21% over the next four years.
 - **Revenue Potential**: Certifiable, Inc. currently processes *200 candidates per week* at a fixed certification cost of *$800*.
 With the expected increase in demand, this number could rise to *1,000-2,000 candidates weekly*, translating into an annual revenue increase from certification fees alone.
 - **Competitive Advantage**: As the market leader, Certifiable, Inc. holds over 80% market acceptance in the U.S. and a dominant presence in international markets.
-Successfully implementing AI-driven automation will strengthen its position as the most efficient and reliable certification provider globally.
+Implementing AI-driven automation will strengthen its position as the most efficient and reliable certification provider globally.

 ### Objective